Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/networkobject-parenting.md

 ### WorldPositionStays usage
 When using the `NetworkObject.TrySetParent` or `NetworkObject.TryRemoveParent` methods, the `WorldPositionStays` parameter is synchronized with currently connected and late joining clients.
 When removing a child from its parent, you should use the same `WorldPositionStays` value that was used to parent the child.
 More specifically when `WorldPositionStays` is set to false this applies, but if you are using the defalt value of `true` then this isn't required (because it is the default).

 When the `WorldPositionStays` parameter in `NetworkObject.TrySetParent` is the default value of `true`, this will preserve the world space values of the child `NetworkObject` relative to the parent.
-However, sometimes you might want to only preserve the local space values (i.e. pick up an object that only has some initial changes to the child's transform when parented).
+However, sometimes you might want to only preserve the local space values (that is, pick up an object that only has some initial changes to the child's transform when parented).
 Through a combination of `NetworkObject.TrySetParent` and `NetworkBehaviour.OnNetworkObjectParentChanged` you can accomplish this without the need for a `NetworkTransform`.
 To better understand how this works, it is important to understand the order of operations for both of these two methods:

 **Server-Side**
 - `NetworkObject.TrySetParent` invokes `NetworkBehaviour.OnNetworkObjectParentChanged`